 Everybody has a viewpoint.
 You are not thinking if you don’t have one.
 When you start a new work, there may be many aspects of the business that you are unfamiliar with.
 Since they have always done things a certain way, they don’t see the need for change.
 A product, service, or idea presentation doesn’t always have to focus on trying to improve the organization.
 You are introducing yourself when you offer a solution to a dilemma.
 If you have an idea that you believe strongly would improve your business, present it to the executives, but make sure you have everything you need first.

-You may have been tasked with this problem or maybe you realize that your company would spend less time if they outsourced a certain task and focused on more important in-house situations going on in the company.
-No matter how the complication fell in your lap, it is now your responsibility to present the best solution.
+You may have been given this work or you may have realized that your organization would save time if it outsourced a certain task and concentrated on more crucial internal issues.
+Regardless of how the difficulty arose, it is now your duty to offer the best solution.

 Here’s How to Present Change

 There should be no query concerning the solution or product that you are unable to answer because you are intimately familiar with it.
 People who have used the product in the past should leave reviews; if at all possible, get an actual review rather than just one posted online.
 If you operate a franchise, get in touch with others to see if they’ve chosen to use this product in their business and how they feel about it.

 If you weren’t given this assignment, be able to clearly explain why and how you believe it will affect the firm as a whole.
 Always keep in mind that you need to think outside the confines of your department when considering how this may affect you.
 How much will this cost, how much extra work would the managers have to undertake, and how will this affect payroll?
 These are the kinds of inquiries that you must thoroughly analyze.
 Don’t waste their time by telling them you’ll need to follow up later if the executives are open to hearing your concept.
 Consider this from every possible viewpoint, and ask a friend or coworker for their opinion as well so that you don’t only rely on your own judgment.